SrikanthChellappa/Simple-Chatbot-Tensorflow-Keras/README.md

 # Simple-Chatbot-Tensorflow-Keras
-This is a simple chatbot developed using tensorflow and keras and it works fine for the chat transcripts(or intents) based on which this model was trained.
+This is a simple chatbot developed using tensorflow and keras and it works fine for the attached chat transcripts(or intents) uploaded to this repository based on which this model was trained.

 The sample chat transcript file (chat-intents.json) that was used to train the model is uploaded to this repository.